morningtoast/rdfp/README.md

 RDFP requires data from your DFP account, such as your Network ID number and ad names.

 ##Dependencies
-RDFP does not have any other framework dependencies but will wortk with the likes of jQuery, Prototype, etc.
+RDFP does not have any other framework dependencies but will work with the likes of jQuery, Prototype, etc.

 ##How to use RDFP
 RDFP uses data attributes on HTML elements combined with custom slot definitions to determine which ad to deliver.